Online or face to face learning

 - Break out rooms and areas – this helps us determine ways in which we can facilitate group work and activities

-- Furniture and facilities – this helps us determine room layout, hygiene measures and break times
+- Your policies, furniture and facilities – this helps us determine room layout, hygiene measures and break times

 - Learning approaches – this helps us engage participants through group work and activities, adapted to enable social distancing